mit-wu-lab/learning-to-delegate/README.md

 When using problem instances and training data from the zip, you should skip [Generating Problem Instances](#generating-problem-instances) and [Generating Training and Validation Data](#generating-training-and-validation-data) (which is the most computationally intensive step).

-**Note that problem instances in the zip file do contain initialization times specific to our machines**, which are relatively insignificant overall.
+**Note that problem instances in the zip file contain initialization times specific to our machines**, which are relatively insignificant overall.
 If you'd like to compute initialization times on your own machines, you may want to generate new `test` set instances.

 If only using trained model checkpoints from the zip file, you can skip straight to [Generating Solution Trajectories](#generating-solution-trajectories) and baselines ([Subproblem Selection Baselines](#subproblem-selection-baselines), [LKH-3 Baseline](#lkh-3-baseline), or [HGS Baseline](#hgs-baseline)).